4 Reasons to Use Different EHR & PM Systems

 In conclusion: A symbiotic relationship

-By implementing two separate systems for EHR and PM, practices reap the benefits of both.
+By implementing two separate systems for EMR and PM, practices reap the benefits of both.
 They receive expert software suites that specialize in performing their dedicated tasks.
 Specialization almost always outperforms generalization.
 Modern integration allows for the different systems to work together.
 This eliminates the most significant potential downside of using different programs.
 Care providers and office staff are both equipped with the software that suits them best.
 Different roles get the best tools to do their jobs.
-Organizations also prevent potential shutdowns if things ever go awry.
-As a worst-case scenario, it’s better to have some systems go down instead of all systems.
+Using specialized software with the proper security certifications helps reduce risk, keep data safe, and maintain compliance across the board.

-Medical practices and billing companies must make careful software decisions.
+Medical practices and billing companies must carefully evaluate software solutions.
 There is no “one-size-fits-all” solution for everyone.
-The best package for one clinic may not be the best choice for a different practice.
+The best package for one clinic may not be the best choice for another..
 Consequences can linger and changing systems forever is inefficient.